project-machine/trust/README.md

    generated certificates.
 The key repo may be used whereever a keysetname is required.

+	'trust keyset pcr7data keysetName --passwdPolicy <pathname> \
+									  --luksPolicy <pathname> \
+									  --pcr7-tpm <pathname> \
+									  --pcr7-prod <pathname> \
+									  --pcr7-limited <pathname>
+	Adds the specified data to the named keyset.
+This generates the "pcr7data" directory in the keyset.

 Exported functions in trust:

    doSudiCert(VMname, keysetname string) - Generates a unique uuid,